 - HOW TO REACH US

 Posted on Wed, 06/06/2018 - 07:49

-The 70:20:10 model shows that 70% of our learning comes from our experience of trying things hands-on, or learning from our encounters with the environment.
+The 70:20:10 model shows that 70% of our corporate e learning comes from our experience of trying things hands-on, or learning from our encounters with the environment.
 This is called experiential learning, and it is effective because it brings about a change in our behavior, rather than just residing as facts in our brains.
 Professor D.A.
 Kolb is an expert of the experiential model of learning.
 He firmly believes that knowledge is gained from grasping experiences and applying it.
 Experiential online learning blends theoretical knowledge with application.

 The world is a complex place and is ever-changing.
 If you want your workforce to thrive in this highly competitive and dynamic environment, you must train them to adapt to the changes quickly.
 This is possible if you provide them with experiential online learning.
 A well-designed experiential learning curriculum results in a highly engaging module that will keep your learners hooked.
 They will be invested in the course and the knowledge gained will be committed to their long-term memory.
 They will have a deeper understanding of required skills like problem-solving, communications, critical thinking, and so on.